aptech/docs/docs/cmlmt/cmlmt-ug-ll-function.rst

 First Argument: The Model Parameters
 -------------------------------------

-This argument contains either a Px1 matrix, or a PV structure, containing the parameter matrices and arrays that you need for computing the log-likelihood and (optionally) derivatives.
-If the parameters are packed in a PV struct, the :func:`pvUnpack` function retrieves them from the PV structure.
+This argument contains either a Px1 matrix, or a :class:`PV` structure, containing the parameter matrices and arrays that you need for computing the log-likelihood and (optionally) derivatives.
+If the parameters are packed in a :class:`PV` struct, the :func:`pvUnpack` function retrieves them from the :class:`PV` structure.

 Px1 Matrix case
 +++++++++++++++++